Bren42/MechaCar_Statistical_Analysis/README.md

 ![This is an image](https://github.com/Bren42/MechaCar_Statistical_Analysis/blob/main/images/mecha_lm_summary.png)

 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-Based on the linear regression summary in the second image we can see that
+Based on the linear regression summary in the second image we can see that.